ykka/vagj/README.md

-Victoria & Albert Museum's GameJam 2013
+Victoria & Albert GameJam 2013
 ====

 Game created during V&amp;A GameJam Session in November 2013.
 The team had about 11 hours to create a game themed around the subject *Hidden Stories*.